thoughtspot/thoughtspot.github.io/_appliance/hardware/installing-aws.md

 ```
     $ tscli cluster create 6.0.tar.gz --enable_cloud_storage s3
 ```
 3. Edit the output with your specific cluster information.
-For more information on this process, refer to [Using the cluster create command]({{ site.baseurl }}/appliance/hardware/cluster-create.html) and [Parameters of the `cluster create` command]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html).
+For more information on this process, refer to [Using the tscli cluster create command]({{ site.baseurl }}/appliance/hardware/cluster-create.html) and [Parameters of the `cluster create` command]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html).

   The cluster installer automatically reboots all the nodes after the install.
 Wait at least 15 minutes for the installation process to complete.
 The system is rebooting, which takes a few minutes.
   Log into any node to check the current cluster status, using the command `tscli cluster status`.